 Adventurous Kate contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks!

-A day trip to Paris from London is the perfect addition to a trip to England!
+A day trip to Paris from London is the perfect addition to your time in England!
 Thanks to the fast and efficient Eurostar train, it’s never been easier to visit Paris for a day.
-The train takes just two hours and 20 minutes.
+The train from London to Paris takes just 2 hours and 15 minutes.

 Honestly, one day isn’t enough for Paris — ideally, you should spend as much time there as you can.
 I would gladly stay in Paris for weeks on end.

 But not everyone has lots of extra time on their trip.
-So is it worth it if you only have one day to spare?
+So is visiting Paris worth it if you only have one day to spare?

 Absolutely — taking the train from London to Paris is always worth it.
-Even if all you have is one day, you can still make it the best day ever.
+Even if all you have is one day, you can still make it the best day in Paris ever.

-Let’s take a look at the itinerary!
-I want you to have the best day trip ever.
+Let’s take a look at the itinerary and travel route so you can have the best Paris day trip ever!

 The best way to get from London to Paris is by train.
-It goes from St. Pancras Station in London to Gare du Nord in Paris and takes about two hours and 20 minutes.
+It goes from St. Pancras Station in London to Gare du Nord in Paris and takes about 2 hours and 15 minutes.

-No matter what the weather is, you should dress neatly and wear shoes with good arch support.
+No matter what the weather is, you should dress neatly and wear shoes with good arch support for lots of walking.
 I usually wear jeans, black flats, a faux leather jacket, and a scarf.

 Yes, you need your passport to go from London to Paris or vice versa.
 You will go through immigration.
 This goes for EU residents too, as due to Brexit the UK is no longer in the EU.

-The perfect one-day itinerary in Paris includes exploring Notre-Dame and the Marais, having my favorite crepes and galettes in the world for lunch, visiting a gorgeous art museum, and seeing the Eiffel Tower up close.
+The perfect one-day itinerary in Paris includes exploring the newly re-opened Notre-Dame and the Marais, having my favorite crepes and galettes in the world for lunch, visiting a gorgeous art museum, and seeing the Eiffel Tower up close.

-The train is far and away the best way to visit Paris for a day.
-Eurostar trains depart from London’s St Pancras International Station, arrive at Paris’s Gare du Nord, and take about two hours and 20 minutes each way.
-You can buy Eurostar tickets here.
+The train is far and away the best and easiest way to visit Paris for a day.
+Eurostar trains depart from London’s St Pancras International Station and arrive at Paris’s Gare du Nord Station frequently throughout the day.
+The journey time is about 2 hours and 15 minutes each way.

-This is the Channel Tunnel train to Paris that goes underwater, beneath the English Channel.
-You go from the center of London to the center of Paris, plus the train journey is exceedingly pleasant.
+This is the Channel Tunnel high speed train to Paris that goes underwater, beneath the English Channel.
+You go from the center of London to the center of Paris, plus the train journey is exceedingly pleasant and comfortable.

 You could fly from London to Paris, but I wouldn’t recommend it for a day trip.
-The flight only takes about one hour and 10 minutes, but you have to factor in getting to the airport 90 minutes before your flight, plus nearly all of the London airports and all Paris airports are located significantly outside the city and take a long time to get there.
+The flight takes about 1 hour and 20 minutes, but you have to factor in getting to the airport 90+ minutes before your flight.

-You need your passport when going from London to Paris, whether it’s by train, plane, or any other method.
-Even if you’re an EU citizen.
-Britain is neither in the Schengen Area nor the European Union anymore.
+Don’t forget: You need your passport when going from London to Paris, whether it’s by train, plane, or any other method.
+Even if you’re an EU citizen, you need your passport; Britain is neither in the Schengen Area nor the European Union anymore.

 Book Eurostar train tickets from London to Paris here.